 Database Reader

-PostgreSQL (including Amazon Aurora with PostgreSQL compatibility, Amazon RDS for PostgreSQL, Azure Database for PostgreSQL, Azure Database for PostgreSQL - Flexible Server, Google AlloyDB for PostgreSQL, and Google Cloud SQL for PostgreSQL)
+PostgreSQL (including Amazon Aurora with PostgreSQL compatibility, Amazon RDS for PostgreSQL, Azure Database for PostgreSQL, Azure Database for PostgreSQL - Flexible Server, Crunchy Postgres, Google AlloyDB for PostgreSQL, Google Cloud SQL for PostgreSQL), and Neon, versions 8.4 to 17

 Teradata